underscoreio/essential-slick/src/pages/basics.md

 ### Library Dependencies

-Before diving into Scala code, let's look at the SBT configuration.
+Before diving into Scala code, let's look at the sbt configuration.
 You'll find this in `build.sbt` in the example:

 ~~~ scala
 name := "essential-slick-chapter-01"